-Based in Albany, New York, Women Against War (WAW) was established in September 2002 to draw public attention to “the cost” that an American invasion of Iraq would have on “women and children in particular,” both in the U.S. and Iraq.
+Based in Saratoga Springs, New York, Women Against War (WAW) was established in September 2002 to draw public attention to “the cost” that an American invasion of Iraq would have on “women and children in particular,” both in the U.S. and Iraq.
 One of the group's more prominent co-founders was Judith Fetterley, a professor of English and women's studies at SUNY Albany.

 Rejecting what it describes as America's “core belief … that war is the answer to conflict,” WAW seeks to develop “alternatives to violence” by bringing “the voices of women, their collective energy, and their unique skills to bear on peace and social justice issues.”
 WAW also works to “empower women with a commitment to peace to participate in foreign policy decisions.”